-Exclusive: FBI targets Johnson & Johnson, Siemens, GE, Philips in Brazil graft case - sources
+Exclusive: FBI targets Johnson & Johnson, Siemens, GE, Philips in Brazil graft case - Sources

 In 2016, U.S. and Brazilian prosecutors jointly negotiated the world’s largest-ever compliance penalty, a $3.5 billion fine against Brazilian construction conglomerate Odebrecht SA for its part in the Car Wash scandal.

 “We are constantly sharing information with the FBI on this (medical equipment) case.
 They ask for documents and we send them, and they are assisting our investigation in return,” Ferrari said.
-In addition, Ferrari said, “we’ve received a lot of material from the Department of Justice and from the SEC.”
+In addition, she said, “We’ve received a lot of material from the Department of Justice and from the SEC.”

 She declined to name which companies U.S. law enforcement agencies were investigating.

-Two Brazilian investigators with direct knowledge of the matter confirmed to Reuters that Johnson & Johnson, Siemens AG, General Electric Co, and Koninklijke Philips NV were being targeted by the FBI for alleged bribery in Brazil.
+Two Brazilian investigators with direct knowledge of the matter confirmed to Reuters that Johnson & Johnson, Siemens, GE, and Koninklijke Philips NV were being targeted by the FBI for alleged bribery in Brazil.
 The people requested anonymity because they were not authorized to discuss the U.S. side of the investigation.

 The FBI would not confirm or deny the existence of any investigations.
 The SEC, which also investigates FCPA allegations, said by email that it declined to comment.

 Boston-based GE declined to comment on any investigation related to its business in Brazil.
-It said in an emailed statement that “we are committed to integrity, compliance and the rule of law in Brazil and every other country in which we do business.”
+It said in an emailed statement, “We are committed to integrity, compliance and the rule of law in Brazil and every other country in which we do business.”

-Siemens, which is based in Munich, said in an emailed statement that the firm “is not aware of any FBI investigation of the company related to cartel activity in Brazil.”
+Siemens, which is based in Munich, Germany, said in an emailed statement that the company “is not aware of any FBI investigation of the company related to cartel activity in Brazil.”
 It said its policy is always to cooperate with law enforcement investigations when they occur.

 Amsterdam-based Philips confirmed in an email that it is under investigation in Brazil.
 In its 2018 annual report, Philips acknowledged that it “has also received inquiries from certain US authorities in respect to this matter.”

-New Brunswick, New Jersey-based Johnson & Johnson said in an emailed response that the Department of Justice and the SEC “have made preliminary inquiries to the company” in regard to a raid by Brazilian federal police on its Sao Paulo offices last year, and that the firm is cooperating.
+New Brunswick, New Jersey-based Johnson & Johnson said in an emailed response on Friday that in an SEC filing last October it disclosed that the Department of Justice and the SEC “have made preliminary inquiries to the company” in regard to a raid by Brazilian federal police on its Sao Paulo offices last year, and that the company is cooperating.

 “Because the Brazilian government’s health budget is so huge, this scheme is truly massive,” Ferrari said.
 “This first case is just a tiny sliver of what is to come.”